 As with all choices of pet, you need to look at criteria that will make the pet a great part of the family.
 Being hypoallergenic, is just one of the choices.
 Do you want a small dog for an apartment, or a sedentary lifestyle?
 Do you want a dog that will do sports with you?
 Is a dog that needs plenty of exercise and needs to go outside multiple times a day to go potty something that goes hand in hand with your preferences?
 Or do you need a breed that requires more mental stimulation?
 You'll want to explore the different non-shedding dog breeds and see what their characteristics are and what suits your lifestyle.

-In general, many of the terrier, or mixed terrier breeds are a good choice, but here is a list of the top picks.
+In general, many of the terrier, or mixed terrier breeds are a good choice, but here is a list of our top hypoallergenic dog picks.

 Bedlington Terrier – is a small breed that was developed in the mines of Northern England.
 Silver white hair, it has a similar appearance to a lamb.
 A fast dog with high endurance, they are plucky dogs who adore their owners.
 They are renowned as an intelligent breed.